Revantage and data privacy

 We may from time to time review information about you held in our systems – including the contents of and other information related to your email and other communications with us – for compliance and business-protection purposes as described above.
 This may include reviews for the purposes of disclosure of information relevant to litigation and/or reviews of records relevant to internal or external regulatory or criminal investigations.
 To the extent permitted by applicable law these reviews will be conducted in a reasonable and proportionate way and approved at an appropriate level of management.
 They may ultimately involve disclosure of your information to governmental agencies and litigation counterparties as described below.
-Your emails and other communications may also occasionally be accessed by persons other than the member of staff with whom they are exchanged for ordinary business management purposes (for example, where necessary when a staff member is out of the office or has left BPM).
+Your emails and other communications may also occasionally be accessed by persons other than the member of staff with whom they are exchanged for ordinary business management purposes (for example, where necessary when a staff member is out of the office or has left Revantage).

 We will only process your personal information as necessary so that we can pursue the purposes described above, and then only where we have concluded that our processing does not prejudice you or your privacy in a way that would override our legitimate interest in pursuing those purposes.
 In exceptional circumstances we may also be required by law to disclose or otherwise process your personal information.
 We will tell you, when we ask you to provide information about yourself, if provision of the requested information is necessary for compliance with a legal obligation or, on the other hand, if it is purely voluntary and there will be no implications if you decline to provide the information.
 Otherwise you should assume that we need the information for our business or compliance purposes (as described above).
-If you are uncertain as to BPM's need for information that we request from you, please contact the BPM representative asking for the information, or Contact us (see below), with your query.
+If you are uncertain as to Revantage's need for information that we request from you, please contact the Revantage representative asking for the information, or Contact us (see below), with your query.

 Disclosure and international transfer of your information